Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 8. Eloise Butler Wildflower Garden and Bird Sanctuary at Theodore Wirth Regional Park

-Just a mile walk takes you through stunning wildflowers, woodlands, and prairies.
-The path further extends to three distinct ecosystems: hardwood forest, wetland complex, and oak savannah.
+A mile walk takes you through stunning wildflowers, woodlands, and prairies.
+The path extends to three distinct ecosystems: hardwood forest, wetland complex, and oak savannah.

 Each of these sections contains varying bird and plant species.
 For instance, the wetland complex has redwing blackbirds and several plant species like the famous “Touch-me-not” and Red TurtleHeads!